wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-script-actions.md

 1. Open Visual Studio.
 2. Click **View**, and then click **Server Explorer**.
-3. Right-click "Azure", click Connect to **Windows Azure Subscriptions**, and then enter your credentials.
+3. Right-click "Azure", click Connect to **Microsoft Azure Subscriptions**, and then enter your credentials.
 4. Expand **Storage**, expand the Azure storage account used as the default file system, expand **Tables**, and then double-click the table name.